egmaminta/egmaminta.github.io/_posts/2025-06-05-ai_agents_vs_agentic_ai.md

 Today, **AI Agents** and **Agentic AI systems** can be characterized as follows:
 - **AI Agents**: Typically designed as single-entity systems that perform goal-directed tasks by utilizing external tools, applying chain-of-thought reasoning, and integrating real-time information to complete well-defined functions.
 This highlights: **autonomy (minimal human intervention)**, **task-specificity (narrow, well-defined tasks)**, and **reactivity (responding to changes)**.
+- **Agentic AI systems**: Composed of multiple, specialized agents that coordinate, communicate, and dynamically allocate sub-tasks within a broader workflow to achieve a common goal.

-- **Generative Agents**: Hybrid systems that blend generative modeling with modular task specialization.
+I also need to highlight **generative agents**, which are hybrid systems that blend generative modeling with modular task specialization.
 They inherit LLM-centric pretraining capabilites and excel in producing multimodal content creation, yet they lack the proactive orchestration and state persistence of Agentic AI systems.
-- **Agentic AI systems**: Composed of multiple, specialized agents that coordinate, communicate, and dynamically allocate sub-tasks within a broader workflow to achieve a common goal.

-Here's a table (that I got from the paper) that I think concisely compares the four technologies starting with Generative AI (baseline) to tool-augmented AI Agents, then to collaborative Agentic AI systems, and finally the most recent Generative Agents.
+Here's a table (from the main reference) that I think concisely compares the four technologies starting with Generative AI (baseline) to tool-augmented AI Agents, then to collaborative Agentic AI systems, and finally the most recent Generative Agents.
 We see a trend here **from passive content generation to interactive task execution and finally to autonomous, multi-agent orchestration**.

 <div align="center">
   Table 1: Comparison of Generative AI, AI Agents, Agentic AI, and Generative Agents.